 - Social Media—Successful inbound strategies are all about remarkable content – and social publishing allows you to share that valuable information on the social web, engage with your prospects, and put a human face on your brand.
 Interact on the networks where your ideal buyers spend their time.

 - SEO—Your customers begin their buying process online, usually by using a search engine to find something they have questions about.
 So, you need to make sure you’re appearing prominently when and where they search.
-To do that, you need to carefully, analytically pick competative keywords(You can learn this on this video of office hours with nick), optimize your pages, create content, and build links around the terms your ideal buyers are searching for.
+To do that, you need to carefully, analytically pick competative keywords, optimize your pages, create content, and build links around the terms your ideal buyers are searching for.

 - Website—Your website pages are your digital storefront.
 So put your best face forward!
 Optimize your website to appeal to your ideal buyers and transform your website into a beacon of helpful content to entice the right strangers to visit your pages.
 Add content offers and call to actions (CTAs) that link to landing pages in order to capture leads.